JULY 8-11, 2019

 Time may be allotted for a trip to a nearby museum to view and analyze works that are similar to in the AP Art History course description.
 For more information on the AP Art History course itself, please click here.

-Generating ideas for the Concentration that can support a sustained investigation
+Generating ideas for the Sustained Investigation that can support investigative research about an artistic concern,

-AP Studio Art goals and the National Core Art Standards
+AP Studio Art goals and the National Core Art Standards, and

-An emphasis will be placed on ideation and strategies for assisting AP students to select concentration topics that are sustainable.
+An emphasis will be placed on ideation and strategies for assisting AP students to select sustained investigation topics that are viable and inventive.
 Studio sessions will be dedicated to the development of a mini concentration, using action research, investigation and exploration.
 Participants will engage in the same kind of creative problem solving that they will ask of their students.

 The format of the Institute will include informal lectures, digital presentations and studio activities.
 All participants will be encouraged to share best practices and some exercises will be completed in small groups.
 Group critiques and activities will be conducted with an emphasis on process and the development of a theme or idea that can generate continued investigation.